aqilc/rustscript/readme.md

 - Simple Ownership rules
 	- `*` = Mutable pointer, `&` = Immutable Reference
 		- Cannot take multiple `*`s of an object at once.
+- "number" type
+  - Will start off as an i64, but will be changed to a double depending on operands.
+Similar to how JS numbers work.
 - Immutable strings
 	- `"hi" + 2`
 		- Checks if `2` has a `toString` trait and calls it if it does, then makes a new string with the combination of the two.
 		- If string size is known at compile time, it will not be put with the data.

+### Execution

+- JIT
+- Assembly output -> `nasm` -> Linking with C STDLIB -> Binary

 > Reusing a lot of code from `aqilc/jsc`